 Over time, that traffic can amount to a real misunderstanding of how organic visitors are actually interacting with your site.
-But if you follow this method, you can ensure that you're accurately tracking user behavior and gain higher visibility into which website visits are users versus actual organic traffic.
-Let's get started!
+But, if you filter out login traffic from your website analytics, you can ensure that you're accurately tracking user behavior and gain higher visibility into which website visits are users versus actual organic traffic.

 The first step inside GTM is to create a container for your website.
 Once that's in place, it's time to create the trigger/tag combination.
 Essentially, the trigger's role will be to wait for a defined action to happen on your website and then immediately fire an associated tag to mark that the action occurred.
 You can create a trigger to fire based on several criteria, two of which are especially relevant for this solution.

-- Click Event — this trigger type will fire on either all clicks or some clicks.
+- Click Event: This trigger type will fire on either all clicks or some clicks.
 For actual visibility, use some clicks and define the click based on the query string associated with your login link.
-This is the second most reliable trigger, but it fails to account for non-users who might have accidently clicked to log in, but don't actually continue.
+This is the second most reliable trigger, but it fails to account for non-users who might have accidentally clicked “log in”, but don't complete the action.

-Next, you're going to head back into Google Analytics.
-It's time to actually create the filter to exclude login traffic.
-Create a new filter, with the Filter Type set to exclude and the Filter Field set to either event category, action, or label.
-It doesn't matter which of these you chose, but make sure that the naming convention you enter in the Filter Pattern explicitly matches what you've defined it as in Google Tag Manager.
+Next, you're going to head back into Google Analytics and actually create the filter to exclude login traffic.
+To do that, navigate to “Admin,” “View Settings,” “Filters” and click “Add Filters.”
+Create a new filter, with the filter type set to “exclude” and the filter field set to either “event category,” “action,” or “label.”
+It doesn't matter which of these you chose, but make sure that the naming convention you enter in the filter pattern explicitly matches what you've defined it as in Google Tag Manager.
 This will link the filter to the tag and finally back to the trigger.

-Once this is set up, it's good practice to head to your real-time analytics tab in GA to check that the event is firing properly.
-It can also be beneficial to create another view that will capture the opposite data (i.e. people who aren't logging in) so that you can compare the accuracy of your new GA views against the original, unprocessed data.
-If the each event appears to be working the way you want it to, head back to Google Tag Manager and submit the changes in the upper right hand corner to officially publish your changes.
+Once this is set up, it's good practice to head to your real-time analytics tab in Google Analytics to check that the event is firing properly.
+It can also be beneficial to create another view that will capture the opposite data (i.e. people who aren't logging in) so that you can compare the accuracy of your new Google Analytics views against the original, unprocessed data.
+If each event appears to be working the way you want it to, head back to Google Tag Manager and submit the changes in the upper right-hand corner to officially publish your changes.